top of page

 5th International Philosophy and Psychiatry Conference.
 Dunedin.

 Dowie, T., & Rock, A. J. (September 2011).
-Re-conceptualising transpersonal counselling: An extended vision of the humanistic counselling project.
+Re-conceptualising post personal counselling: An extended vision of the humanistic counselling project.
 ACA 2011 National Conference, Melbourne.

 Dowie, T. (August 2011).
 Dissecting the 'myth' of the isolated mind: The inter-subjectivity problem in psychotherapy.
 World Congress of Psychotherapy, 2011, Sydney.